11305

 When considering an investment in Squarespace, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 We think Squarespace is a good business.
-Although its with analysts expecting growth to slow from here, its impressive gross margins indicate excellent business economics.
+Although its revenue growth has been a little slower over the last three years with analysts expecting growth to slow from here, its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-Squarespace's price-to-sales ratio based on the next 12 months is 4.1x, suggesting that the market is expecting more moderate growth, relative to the hottest tech stocks.
-There are definitely things to like about Squarespace and there's no doubt it's a bit of a market darling, at least for some.
-But when considering the company against the backdrop of the software landscape, it seems there's a lot of optimism already priced in.
-We wonder whether there might be better opportunities elsewhere right now.
+Squarespace's price-to-sales ratio based on the next 12 months is 4.1x, suggesting the market is expecting slower growth relative to the hottest software stocks.
+There are definitely a lot of things to like about Squarespace, and looking at the tech landscape right now, it seems to be trading at a pretty compelling price.

-Wall Street analysts covering the company had a one-year price target of $35.18 per share right before these results (compared to the current share price of $33.60).
+Wall Street analysts covering the company had a one-year price target of $38.47 right before these results (compared to the current share price of $35.44), implying they see short-term upside potential in Squarespace.